chloe-data/chloe-data.github.io/about.md

 title: About
 layout: page
 ---

-# A few things about me  💁
+# A few things about Chloe  💁

 <div class="side-by-side">